DasithGamage/traveltales-cw2/README.md

 - Edit blog posts (only by the author)
 - Delete blog posts (only by the author)
 - User Follow System and Profile-Based Social Interactions
+- Like/Dislike functionality for blog posts with real-time updates

 ## Setup Instructions
 1. Clone the repository